Staff login

 Statement:

-Photocopying
+Staff/Lecturer Photocopying

-Melbourne School of Theology operates under a system that allows specific educational institutions to make copies of copyright works for educational purposes.
-This system involves payment of a license fee to Copyright Agency Limited (CAL) on behalf of the creators of the different works copied.
-The license fee paid to CAL is calculated annually based upon the number of students enrolled.
+MST and ECA operate under systems that allow specific educational institutions to make copies of copyrighted works for educational purposes.
+This system involves the payment of a licence fee to the Copyright Agency Limited (CAL), which is calculated annually based upon the number of students enrolled.
+CAL reserves the right to conduct spot audits to ensure that MST and ECA are abiding to the terms of the contract.

 Student Photocopying